Sahith Theegala betting profile: Sony Open in Hawaii - PGA TOUR

 Theegala's recent performances

-- Theegala's best finish over his last ten appearances was a tie for twenty-seventh at the Bank of Utah Championship, where he scored 11-under.
+- Theegala had his best finish at the Bank of Utah Championship, where he finished tied for 27th with a score of 11-under.

-- He has an average of -0.026 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Theegala has an average of -0.026 Strokes Gained: Off-the-Tee in his past five tournaments.

-- Theegala has an average of 0.779 Strokes Gained: Approach the Green in his past five tournaments.
+- He has an average of 0.779 Strokes Gained: Approach the Green in his past five tournaments.

 - He has an average of 0.334 Strokes Gained: Around-the-Green in his past five tournaments.